 - The Innovation Fund Denmark administers funding for strategic research areas based on politically defined programmes with the aim to support the development of knowledge and technology, including advanced technology, in order to strengthen research and innovative solutions that may benefit growth and employment.

 The Ministry of Transport and Housing is responsible for the governance of the transport sector in Denmark.
-The ministry is supported by executive agencies in implementing activities by the Danish Transport Authority, the Danish Road Directorate, the Danish Coastal Authority, Rail Net Denmark, and Accident Investigation Boards of Denmark.
+The ministry is supported by executive agencies in implementing activities by the Danish Civil Aviation and Railway Authority, the Danish Road Directorate, the Danish Coastal Authority, Rail Net Denmark, and Accident Investigation Boards of Denmark.
 To support the Government on greening Danish transport, the Ministry of Transport established the Centre for Green Transport in 2011.

 The research funding is the responsibility of the:

 - Council for Independent Research - an umbrella organisation for five research councils, and supports research projects based on the initiatives of researchers, and;

 Thematic science and technology priorities are implemented by various R&D funding institutions, such as the programme committees in the Innovation Fund Denmark and the Danish National Advanced Technology Foundation.